TANVI HONAP

 I am an evolutionary biologist who studies how pathogens and microbial communities evolve in response to human ecological, environmental, and cultural changes.

-Employing a One Health framework, my work integrates genomic/metagenomic datasets derived from animals, contemporary human populations living diverse lifestyles, and ancient individuals recovered using innovative paleogenomics techniques.
+Employing a One Health framework, my work integrates genomic/metagenomic datasets derived from animals, contemporary human populations living diverse lifestyles, and ancient individuals recovered using cutting-edge paleogenomics techniques.

 Research Interests

-Microbial Genomics; Pathogen Evolution: Human Microbiome; Ancient DNA; One Health; Bioinformatics
+Microbial Genomics; Pathogen Evolution: Human Microbiome; Ancient DNA; One Health

 Background

-I was born and brought up in Pune, India.
-I have a Bachelor's degree in Microbiology, with a minor in Industrial Microbiology, and a Master's degree in Virology from the University of Pune, India.
+I was born and raised in Pune, India.
+I have a Bachelor's degree in Microbiology, with a minor in Industrial Microbiology, and a Master's degree in Virology from the University of Pune.

 My research career began in 2011 with my Masters' research project, where I conducted a case-control association study of genetic polymorphisms in human immune response genes and the outcomes of Dengue virus infection in Indian populations.
 I was supervised in this